 Six things your small business should know about PPC advertising

-Many small business owners often dismiss paid advertising as something they should focus on way down the line.
+Many small business owners dismiss paid advertising as something they don’t need to worry about when they’re getting started.

 Why?
 Because most believe it’s too expensive for their tight budget.
 They feel they need to first focus on search engine optimisation (SEO) and other online marketing tactics to build their online presence and generate some revenue.
 Only then will they be able to afford to invest in paid advertising.

 The truth?
 It takes about 12 months to get impactful SEO results, and it’s a time- and energy-consuming process.

 And what happens in the meantime?
 Nothing.
 No one is checking out your website, placing an order, calling or filling out a contact form.

 This is where pay-per-click advertising (PPC) comes in.
 When used right, it’s an effective and affordable way to get your business noticed in the search results and generate profit faster than any other online marketing tactic.

 If you’re not familiar with PPC advertising, we’ve got you covered with six things you should know before you get started.

 As the name suggests, with PPC you only pay when someone clicks on your ad.
 Often, PPC uses an auction system, where you specify how much you’re willing to pay for a person to click on your ad.

 In a nutshell, this is how it works: you bid an amount for a certain keyword demographic.
 You create an ad, which can include things like: text, images, links and so on.
 When it’s all ready to go, you run the campaign.